wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 of `occUnits`.
 This happens when the port is closed due to a non-pipelined functioal unit or when the load store queue imposes back pressure.

-The member variable `occupancy` tracks the size of the window when the current uop issued at `curCycle` (after adjustment) arrives at the window, which equals the sum of `count` in all event objects scheduled before the current uop.
-When an event object is processed as we drive forward the clock, the value of `count` is deducted from `occupancy` to simulate uop dispatching after which the window slots occupied by dispatched uops become free.
-When an uop is issued in the current cycle, we look into future event objects, and schedule the uop for dispatching in the nearest cycle in which one of the required port of the uop is not in-use.
-This is equivalent to buffering the uop in the window from the current cycle until the dispatch cycle.
-The variable `occupancy` is also incremented to reflect the fact that one slot is occupied by the uop.
+The member variable `occupancy` tracks the size of the structure when the current uop issued at `curCycle` (after adjustment) arrives at the window, which equals the sum of `count` in all event objects scheduled before the current uop.
+When an event object is processed as we drive forward `curCycle`, the value of `count` is deducted from `occupancy` to simulate uop dispatching after which the window slots occupied by dispatched uops become free.
+When the uop issued at `currCycle` is received by the window, we look into future event objects, and schedule the uop for dispatching greedily in the nearest cycle in which one of the required ports of the uop is not in-use.
+This is equivalent to buffering the uop in the window from the cycle of receival until the dispatch cycle.
+The variable `occupancy` is also incremented after scheduling an uop to simulate the fact that one slot is occupied by the uop.

 The actual implementation of the event queue is overly complicated due to the optimizations that are applied for better time complexity and data locality.
 Instead of using a single `std::map` for mapping cycles to `struct WinCycle`